aws-samples/istio-on-eks/modules/03-network-resiliency/timeouts-retries-circuitbreaking/README.md

 cluster.outbound|3000||catalogdetail.workshop.svc.cluster.local.upstream_rq_pending_total: 34
 ```

+As can be seen in the the output above `upstream_rq_pending_overflow` has a value
-upstream_rq_pending_overflow is having value as 17, which means 17 calls so far have been flagged for circuitbreaking.
+of 17, which means 17 calls so far have been flagged for circuitbreaking proving
+that our circuit-breaker configuration to the `catalogdetail` DestinationRule worked.

 ### Reset the environment